-In view of the significance of the matter, we applied the following key audit procedures:

-- Obtaining an understanding of and assessing the design, implementation and operating effectiveness of the Company's key internal controls over the process of estimating the loss allowance for trade receivables and other financial assets including adherence to the requirements of the relevant accounting standards. - Assessing the Company's methodology for provisioning towards trade receivables and other financial assets. - Understanding the key inputs used in the provisioning model by the Company such as repayment history, overdue balances, market conditions. - As a part of substantive audit procedures, we tested on sample basis the aging of trade receivable having different overdue period and checked the computation of ECL is appropriate and in line with the Company's policy. - In case of overdue debts inquired with management for any dispute which may require additional provisions. - Assessing the disclosures made against the relevant accounting standards.
+Sr. No. Key Audit Matter Auditors Response 1.
+Trade receivables and other financial assets and Impairment Principal Audit Procedures: In view of the significance of the matter, we applied the following key audit procedures: Obtaining an understanding of and assessing the design, implementation and operating effectiveness of the Company's key internal controls over the process of estimating the loss allowance for trade receivables and other financial assets including adherence to the requirements of the relevant accounting standards. provisioning towards trade receivables and other As a part of substantive audit procedures, we tested on sample basis the ageing of trade receivable having different overdue period and checked the computation